arundhatibala/ada-times/_collections/_heros/1938-10-30-the-war-of-the-worlds.markdown

 Ultimately, we believe this multivariate approach could empower industry stakeholders to make informed decisions, guiding marketing strategies, audience targeting, and future project selections based on a holistic understanding of a movie's performance at the box office.
 <br><br>

+Despite what most people think about genres, they may be ineffective in comparative multivariate analysis.
+In the CMU Movie Corpus dataset alone, there are 322 unique genre names, ranging from generic “Comedy” and “Drama” to hyper-specific “Beach Party Film” and “Kitchen Sink Realism” (what?).
+By limiting ourselves to the top 15 genres (based on label-count), we would preserve only 57.09% of the preprocessed CMU dataset, potentially discarding important variability in niche-genres.
+The solution: unsupervised community detection in a genre-network.

 ### Introducing Communities
 <br><br>